onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

                 <ul>
                     <li>You are able to clearly articulate questions.</li>
                     <li>You are learning to collaborate with team members in various roles (e.g. other engineers, PMs, designers)</li>
-                    <li>You understand and follow Etsy's charter of mindful communications.</li>
+                    <li>You understand and follow 1Password's charter of mindful communications.</li>
                     <li>You know when to keep digging and when to ask for help.
 You know when you are stuck and need to be unblocked.</li>
                     <li>When you learn something new, or figure out the solution to a problem, you write documentation that helps others when they encounter similar issues.</li>
                 </ul>